Toad in the Hole is a uniquely British dish, where sausages are baked in Yorkshire pudding batter.

 - Fresh herbs – Totally optional, and probably not traditional, but we like the flavor they add.
 Today we used rosemary.

-How to Make Toad in the Hole
+Toad in the Hold Recipe

 Start by mixing the ingredients for your Yorkshire pudding batter with a whisk or hand mixer until well combined.
 Rest at least 30 minutes.